Meat Beat Manifesto

 Mellotron (Chamberlin?) used:

-The obscure Meadow are remembered these days, if at all, for being Laura Branigan's first band (she was a mere sixteen at the time), although she was apparently most reluctant to talk about her involvement with them in later years.
-Their sole (?) album, 1973's The Friend Ship, is a rather Christian, mock-folky effort, lead vocals shared between Branigan and Chris Van Cleave, with only the occasional mock-baroque touch to liven things up at all.
+The obscure Meadow are remembered these days, if at all, for being Laura Branigan's (1952-2004) first band (she was a mere sixteen at the time), although she was apparently most reluctant to talk about her involvement with them in later years.
+Their sole album, 1973's The Friend Ship, is a rather Christian, faux-folky effort, lead vocals shared between Branigan and Chris Van Cleave, only the occasional mock-baroque touch livening things up at all.
 Best tracks?
 I'm not sure it really has any, although the rather silly The Illusion: Vanity Fair at least caught my attention.